22 Best Movies About Politics on Netflix (November 2024)

 An Indian Hindi-language film directed by Prakash Jha, ‘Raajneeti’ showcases the dark side of politics in a subtle yet hard-hitting manner.
 It follows Samar Pratap (Ranbir Kapoor), who belongs to a political family of the Rashtrawadi party in Uttar Pradesh, India.
 While planning to leave for the US for further studies, Samar’s father, Chandra Pratap (Chetan Pandit), leader of the Rashtrawadi party, is assassinated.
 Samar thus decides to stay back and find the culprit.
 But this is no small feat as he has to deal with his family members, among whom the culprit might be hiding, as well as other people.

 His family includes his sharp-witted maternal uncle Brij Gopal (Nana Patekar) on whose orders the family functions, his brother Prithviraj (Arjun Rampal), General Secretary of the party but facing charges of assault and molestation, his cousin Veerendra (Manoj Bajpayee) who plans to take over the party, and aspiring politician Indu Sakseria (Katrina Kaif) who wants to marry him.
-Love, hate, jealousy, corruption, and conflict, ‘Raajneeti,’ whose English translation is “politics,” explores all of these and shows how there’s a lot more to a person than meets the eye.
+Love, hate, jealousy, corruption, and conflict, ‘Raajneeti,’ whose English translation is “politics,” explores all these and shows how there’s much more to a person than meets the eye.
 You can watch this film here.

 6. Rang De Basanti (2006)

 ‘Rang De Basanti’ is a Bollywood masterpiece directed by Rakeysh Omprakash Mehra.
-The film brings together past and present narratives, following a group of friends who are filming a documentary about Indian freedom fighters.
+The film combines past and present narratives, following a group of friends filming a documentary about Indian freedom fighters.
 But after one of their friends, who was a pilot in the Indian Air Force, dies and the Defence Minister mocks his death, they find themselves resonating with the revolutionary spirit.
-Their subsequent peaceful protest sparks an outrage, and they are beaten by the authorities, after which the friends decide to bring an end to the Defence Minister’s practices.
+Their subsequent peaceful protest sparks outrage, and they are beaten by the authorities, after which the friends decide to bring an end to the Defence Minister’s practices.
 Aamir Khan leads a stellar cast that skillfully navigates the film’s emotional range.
 ‘Rang De Basanti’ is celebrated for its patriotic fervor, social commentary, and poignant portrayal of youth awakening to societal injustices.
 The film’s impact lies in its ability to inspire reflection on contemporary issues while honoring the sacrifices of historical heroes.
 You can stream it here.

 5. Rustin (2023)